Matt Fodge

-Matt Fodge (born September 16, 1986) is a former American football punter.
-He was signed by the Dallas Cowboys as an undrafted free agent in 2009.
-He played college football at Oklahoma State.
+Matt Fodge (born September 16, 1986) is an American former football punter who played college football for the Oklahoma State Cowboys, where he won the Ray Guy Award in 2008.
+He was signed by the Dallas Cowboys as an undrafted free agent in 2009, but never played in any NFL game.

 After his college career he has served as vice president of Gleco Plating in Rowlett, Texas under his father, president Jeff Fodge.

 College career

 Fodge played college football at Oklahoma State.
 He won the Ray Guy Award during the 2008 college football season.

 Professional career

 Fodge was signed by the Dallas Cowboys on June 15, 2009.
 He was released before the start of training camp.